oneananda/AWS_Operations/Learning/004 AWS Load Balancers/002 Network Load Balancer (NLB)/README.md

 - This is about the NLB's ability to register and route traffic to targets whose IPs might change dynamically, such as containers, without needing to reconfigure the load balancer manually.

+### NLB Target Services

+- Amazon EC2 Instances: Can distribute traffic to one or more AZs (Acailablity Zones), also it will route based on the health of the instance.
+- IP addresses as targets: Set IP address as target, later switch to different services for that IP.
+- Amazon ECS Containers: Usually containers will run on the fly, the dynamic nature, dynamic IPs, those will support.